ZiadJ/knockoutjs-reactor/README.md

     self.items(newItems);                           return newItems;
 });                                             });
 ```
-However by taking advantage of the chaining abilities in JS we only need to write this instead:
+However by taking advantage of the chaining abilities we only need to write this instead:
 ```js
 var items = ko.observableArray().watch(params, function() {
     var newItems = ...;